-The Education Incentive Scholarship was established by Dr. Patricia Freeman in 1992 to give financial assistance to academically qualified students from culturally diverse groups who are pursuing a degree in education.
+The Education Incentive Scholarship was established by Dr. Patricia Freeman during the 1994-1995 academic year to give financial assistance to academically qualified students from culturally diverse groups who are pursuing a degree in education.
 Some students apply the money towards tuition, while others use it for the purchase of books, or to defray other academic expenses.

 To be competitive for the Education Incentive Scholarship, high school students entering the field of education at Ohio Northern University must have a GPA of 2.5 or higher.